We may earn affiliate commissions for the recommended products. Learn more.

 We should also note that these estimates are slightly bumped up for the Solar version, but, at least based on our own use, we don’t really think this feature makes as much of a difference unless you spend a considerable amount of time outside in sunny conditions.

-The FR965 is a bit more dependent on the settings configuration, and, if you really strip them back, you can technically get a bit more life out of it than the predecessor.
-We’re not quite sure we could manage Garmin’s 23-day ‘Smartwatch Mode’ estimation, but our use could probably see it last between 17-20 days.
+FR965 is a bit more dependent on the setting configuration, and, if you really strip them back, you can technically get a bit more life out of it than the predecessor.
+We’re not quite sure we could manage Garmin’s 23-day ‘Smartwatch Mode’ estimation, but our use could probably see it last between 17 and 20 days.

 Price comparison and latest deals

-To the surprise of nobody, the newer FR965 is more expensive than the FR955.
+To the surprise of nobody, newer FR965 is more expensive than the FR955.
+While FR965 remains Garmin's premium running watch, the older FR955 can now be found at substantial discounts through third-party retailers.

 Should you upgrade?

-We personally believe the AMOLED display and more vibrant UI offer a much nicer overall experience, though we do appreciate this style isn’t for everyone; we know plenty of runners, cyclists, and swimmers that don’t enjoy the smartwatch-like feel of these displays.
+We personally believe the AMOLED display and more vibrant UI offer a much nicer overall experience, though we do appreciate that this style isn’t for everyone; we know plenty of runners, cyclists, and swimmers who don’t enjoy the smartwatch-like feel of these displays.

 Verdict: Which is best?

-Following our tests, we believe the FR965 is definitely the better of these two watches.
+Following our tests, we believe FR965 is definitely the better of these two watches.

-It offers the same training features in a more premium design with much better display tech – all for just a small bump in price.
-With the relatively minimal battery life drop-off, as well, it becomes very hard to recommend the FR955 over it.
+It offers the same training features in a more premium design with much better display tech—all for just a small bump in price.
+With the relatively minimal battery life drop-off, as well, it becomes very hard to recommend FR955 over it.

-However, the upgrades present in the FR965 won’t please everybody – and it could represent a perfect opportunity to reduce the outlay for some potential buyers.
+However, the upgrades present in FR965 won’t please everybody—and it could represent a perfect opportunity to reduce the outlay for some potential buyers.

 After all, you do get all the same features at your disposal.